peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

     public byte ToByteChecked();

-Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.
+Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.

 <b>Return Value:</b>